-We are extremely proud to share our quarterly safety and quality results.
-Health quality and safety data is measured as the number of incidents per 1000 occasions of service.
+We collect and report clinical information in order to monitor the safety and efficacy of the care we provide.
+The quality and safety data is measured as the number of incidents per 1000 occasions of service.
 An occasion of service refers to any treatment or other service provided to out-patients in a health service facility.
-The incident rate for GenesisCare is less than 1 per 1000 occasions of service, demonstrating our commitment to risk management across our business

 Keeping you safe

 (Lower is better)

 Patient falls per 1,000 occasions of service